serifpersia/esp32-task-schedule/README.md

 ## Required Libraries

-To build this project using the Arduino IDE, you will need the following libraries:
+To build this project using the Arduino IDE 1.8.x, you will need the following libraries:
 - [ESPAsyncWebServer](https://github.com/me-no-dev/ESPAsyncWebServer)
 - [AsyncTCP](https://github.com/me-no-dev/AsyncTCP)
 - [WebSockets](https://github.com/Links2004/arduinoWebSockets)